sorjuela/livermetastasis_MBDseq_paper/README.md

 This repository contains the code for the following paper:

-* S Orjuela, M Menigatti, P Schraml, P Kambakamba, MD Robinson and G Marra: Sequencing of DNA captured with a methyl-CpG binding domain reveals a similar hypermethylator phenotype in colon cancers and liver metastases. (in prep.)
+* S Orjuela, M Menigatti, P Schraml, P Kambakamba, MD Robinson and G Marra: The DNA hypermethylation phenotype of colorectal cancer liver metastases resembles that of the primary colorectal cancers. (submitted.)

 The structure of this repository is as follows: